Episode 8: Self-awareness and leadership transformation

 And I think our pain points are those challenges that confront us, that create us the greatest pain can be actually our greatest teachers.
 And if we think about the challenges that come across our work week, week to week, how that can be actually a bit of a trigger for us to think about, ‘Oh, here's a moment that I need to think differently, potentially, or pause and maybe look at the situation through a different lens or think about different approaches or strategies that I could take here so that I become more of a conscious responder than an unconscious reactor.’

 And I think, you know again, the best leaders seem to be doing that on a regular basis, even though underneath they're paddling like crazy, right?
-So how do we utilise those moments in our career in our leadership life in the context of our conversation to become a leader for our self awareness.
-And I feel quite strongly both at a personal and professional level, that when you can do that, you can real greater fulfilment and joy and satisfaction in what you're trying to do.
+So how do we utilise those moments in our career in our leadership life in the context of our conversation, to become a lever for our self awareness.
+And I feel quite strongly both at a personal and professional level, that when you can do that, you can feel greater fulfilment and joy and satisfaction in what you're trying to do.

 If we choose leadership, then in some ways we have a responsibility to think about those difficulties as opportunities for maybe elevating and learning self-awareness in terms of learning more about ourselves.